Are you thinking about bringing a ball python home?

-Provide your animal with food no bigger than the diameter of their body at the largest point.
+Provide your animal with food no bigger than the diameter of its body at the most significant point.

 When in doubt, go for a smaller creature over a larger one.

-But be sure you are providing enough for the creature if you do feed them smaller prey so they can get the proper nutrients the snake needs.
+But be sure you are providing enough for the creature if you feed them smaller prey to get the proper nutrients the snake needs.